janspoerer/janspoerer.github.io/secondbrain.markdown

 * [[The Archive]] -> Out of completeness, I also wanted to mention The Archive here.

 ## More Advanced Concepts and Recommendations for More Advanced Structures

+### Do Not Over-engineer Your Second Brain
 While no second brain requires a classical folder structure, it still might be useful to at least give your second brain a minimal bit of rigid structure. **Links between notes** will still always be the most important structuring mechanism.

 So first of all: **do not over-engineer this!** You will probably notice that links between notes already provide 10x better structure than any note-taking approach that you have used to far, even without any additional structure.

 If you do would like to get a little bit more advanced, I recommend the PARA method by [[Tiago Forte]].
 Check [this link](https://fortelabs.co/blog/para/).
 PARA will, at the very minimum, require you to drag and drop each new note into one of four different folders.
 That's an acceptable effort.

 PARA divides your notes into `1_PROJECTS`, `2_AREAS`, `3_RESOURCES`, and `4_ARCHIVE`.
-Check the link mentioned in the previous paragraph, and here is my own interpretation:
+Check the link mentioned in the previous paragraph, and here is my own interpretation.

+### How I Use PARA

-* `1_PROJECTS`: Short-term, completable to-dos.
-A completable to-do would be "finish this homework".
+`1_PROJECTS`: Short-term, completable to-dos.
+A completable to-do would be "finish this homework."
 I tend not to use this folder much as it is too much overhead compared to using physical to-do lists.

+> If you already have an acceptable to-do tracker (digital or analogoue), I think it is not necessary to maintain this folder too stricly.

-* `2_AREAS`: Long-term, **non-completable** to-dos.
+`2_AREAS`: Long-term, **non-completable** to-dos.
 These are areas of life that require a certain balance to be maintained.
 My `2_AREAS` folder contains the following sub-folders and one file:

 ```
 |-2_AREAS
 ||-21e6